MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Define the domain as a default domain

-To specify a domain as a default domain, you must be a Fabric admin or a domain admin of the domain.
+To define a domain as a default domain, you must be a Fabric admin or a domain admin of the domain.

 Select **Default domain** and specify users and/or security groups.
-When you add people to the default domain list, new and unassigned workspaces they're admins of are automatically assigned to the domain.
-For a more detailed description of the process, see [Default domain](#default-domain).
+When you add people to the default domain list, unassigned workspaces they're admins of, and new workspaces they create, will automatically be assigned to the domain.
+For a detailed description of the process, see [Default domain](#default-domain).

 :::image type="content" source="./media/domains/domain-specify-default-domain.png" alt-text="Screenshot showing default domain specification section.":::